hahn-kev/wiki-itn/readme.md

-How to build for linux:
+How to build for linux (use WSL on windows):
 `cargo build -r`

 Test: